 The FCA, PRA and BoE introduced a new operational resilience regime in 2021.
 The regime included an implementation period, under which firms and FMIs needed to complete certain actions before 31 March 2022.
 The initial implementation deadline was followed by a transitional period which is due to end on 31 March 2025.
-Firms and FMIs need to have strategies, processes and systems that enable them to address risks to their ability to remain within their impact tolerance for each of their important business services in the event of a severe but plausible disruption.
+The UK operational resilience regime requires firms and FMIs to have strategies, processes and systems that enable them to address risks to their ability to remain within their impact tolerance for each of their important business services in the event of a severe but plausible disruption.